sims1253/kataphraktus/README.md

 ## Using PostgreSQL (Optional)

-Set `DATABASE_URL` to a PostgreSQL DSN and the app will use production-grade pooling:
+Set `DATABASE_URL` to a PostgreSQL DSN and the app will use pooling:

 ```bash
 export DATABASE_URL=postgresql+psycopg://user:password@localhost:5432/cataphract